MAE207-BioinspiredMobileRobotics/Kit-assembly-and-configuration/README.md

 # Assembly instructions

 Follow all instructions carefully!
-The general order of operations should be: 1) encoder and motor mounting (but no legs), 2) configuring your programming environment and flashing the ODrive (follow all ODrive instructions carefully!), 3) Testing the ODrive through ```explore_odrive.py```, 4) Connect the legs.
+The general order of operations should be: 1) encoder and motor mounting (most are already assembled), 2) configuring your programming environment following the 'Getting Started' [rules](https://docs.odriverobotics.com/) on the webist, 3) Testing the ODrive through ```explore_odrive.py```, 4) Connect the legs.

 ![The kit components](all1.png)